How to Start a Business in Connecticut

 Step 2: Plan Your Connecticut Business

-You’ve got your business idea; now it’s time to start turning it into a reality by planning your business.
-From choosing your business name to writing your business plan, this stage sets the groundwork for your startup in Connecticut, outlining important business milestones and steps you will need to take to reach them.
+You have your business idea — now it’s time to start turning it into a reality by planning your Connecticut business.
+From choosing your business name to writing your business plan, this stage sets the groundwork for starting a business in Connecticut, outlining important business milestones and steps you will need to take to reach them.

 Choose a Business Name